ameos/ameos_form/Documentation/Elements/Index.rst

-custom        custom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big errorclass    css class when there is an error                             error
+custom        custom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big errorclass    css class when there is an error                             error encrypt       if true, password is encrypt         false                   true fill_value    if true, add current value in html   false                   true
 ============  ===================================  ======================  ===================================================